luis-caldas/nix/README.md

    `-o sync=disabled`

-To enable autotrim on SSDs:
+To enable auto-trim on SSDs:

    `-o autotrim=on`